Understanding High Cholesterol

 High cholesterol is symptomless.
 You can only establish that high cholesterol is present is a blood test.
-At our Harley Street medical centre, our private GP’s at Medical Express Clinic in London can arrange these blood tests for you.
+At our Harley Street medical centre, our private GP can arrange these blood tests for you.

 Ask to be tested

-Ask your private doctor if it would be advisable for you to have a cholesterol test as recommendations for first screening age vary with five year re-testing.
+Ask your private gp in London if it would be advisable for you to have a cholesterol test as recommendations for first screening age vary with five year re-testing.

 If your test come back as being outside normal limits, your doctor might ask for more frequent testing.
 Your private doctor might also suggest testing more often if high cholesterol is present in your family or if there is heart disease or other risk factors such as high blood pressure, diabetes or if you smoke.

-High-density lipoprotein (HDL).
+- High-density lipoprotein (HDL).
 HDL.
-This is often called "good" cholesterol.
+This is often called cholesterol.
 It picks up excess cholesterol returning it to your liver.

 Factors that may increase high cholesterol include:

-Being Sedentary.
-Exercise boosts “good” cholesterol (HDL), increasing the size of the particles of the LDL - "bad" cholesterol, making it less harmful.
+- Being Sedentary.
+Exercise boosts cholesterol (HDL), increasing the size of the particles of the LDL cholesterol, making it less harmful.

 - Smoking Cigarettes.
 Smoking damages the walls of blood vessels, predisposing them to gathering fatty deposits.
 Smoking might also lower your level of HDL, or good cholesterol.